Final Places Remaining | Book Now Before They Fill

 A member of the Admissions Department will collate feedback received from disabled students, in order to monitor the effectiveness of the policy and will report findings to the Directors.

-The policy will be reviewed on an annual basis by Management, where any amendments or improvements will be discussed.
+The policy is reviewed on an annual basis by Management, where any amendments or improvements will be discussed.

 Oxford Royale uses the following definition of Special Educational Needs, as outlined in the Children and Families Act 2014 and the SEN Code of Practice (2015):